-The Company may encounter risks associated with entering new markets in which it has limited or no experience.
-New operations require significant capital expenditures and may initially have a negative impact on the Company's short-term cash flow, net income and results of operations.
+We may encounter risks associated with entering new markets in which we have limited or no experience.
+New operations require significant capital expenditures and may initially have a negative impact on our short-term cash flow, net income and results of operations.
 New start-up locations may not become profitable when projected or ever.
-In addition, the Company's industry is highly fragmented and the Company expects to consider acquisition opportunities from time to time when it believes they would enhance the Company's business and financial performance.
+In addition, our industry is highly fragmented, and we expect to consider acquisition opportunities from time to time when we believe they would enhance our business and financial performance.

-Acquisitions may impose significant strains on the Company's management, operating systems and financial resources, and could experience unanticipated integration issues.
-The pursuit and integration of acquisitions may require substantial attention from the Company's senior management, which will limit the amount of time they have available to devote to the Company's existing operations.
-The Company's ability to realize the expected benefits from any future acquisitions depends in large part on the Company's ability to integrate and consolidate the new operations with the Company's existing operations in a timely and effective manner.
+Acquisitions may impose significant strains on our management, operating systems and financial resources, and could experience unanticipated integration issues.
+The pursuit and integration of acquisitions may require substantial attention from our senior management, which will limit the amount of time they have available to devote to our existing operations.
+Our ability to realize the expected benefits from any future acquisitions depends in large part on our ability to integrate and consolidate the new operations with our existing operations in a timely and effective manner.
 Future acquisitions also could result in the incurrence of substantial amounts of indebtedness and contingent liabilities (including environmental, employee benefits and safety and health liabilities), accumulation of goodwill that may become impaired, and an increase in amortization expenses related to intangible assets.
-Any significant diversion of management's attention from the Company's existing operations, the loss of key employees or customers of any acquired business, any major difficulties encountered in the opening of start-up locations or the integration of acquired operations or any associated increases in indebtedness, liabilities or expenses could have a material adverse effect on the Company's business, financial condition or results of operations.
+Any significant diversion of management's attention from our existing operations, the loss of key associated increases in indebtedness, liabilities or expenses could have a material adverse effect on our business, financial condition or results of operations.

-The Company may not realize the anticipated synergies and cost savings from acquisitions.
+We may not realize the anticipated synergies and cost savings from acquisitions.

-The Company has completed a number of acquisitions in recent years that it believes present revenue and cost-saving synergy opportunities.
-However, the integration of recent or future acquisitions may not result in the realization of the full benefits of the revenue and cost synergies that the Company expected at the time or currently expects within the anticipated time frame or at all.
-Moreover, the Company may incur substantial expenses or unforeseen liabilities in connection with the integration of acquired businesses.
-While the Company anticipates that certain expenses will be incurred, such expenses are difficult to estimate accurately and may exceed the Company's estimates.
+We have completed a number of acquisitions in recent years that we believe present revenue and cost-saving synergy opportunities.
+However, the integration of recent or future acquisitions may not result in the realization of the full benefits of the revenue and cost synergies that we expected at the time or currently expect within the anticipated time frame or at all.
+Moreover, we may incur substantial expenses or unforeseen liabilities in connection with the integration of acquired businesses.
+While we anticipate that certain expenses will be incurred, such expenses are difficult to estimate accurately and may exceed our estimates.
 Accordingly, the expected benefits may be offset by costs or delays incurred in integrating the businesses.
-Failure of recent or future acquisitions to meet the Company's expectations and be integrated successfully could have a material adverse effect on the Company's financial condition and results of operations.
+Failure of recent or future acquisitions to meet our expectations and be integrated successfully could have a material adverse effect on our financial condition and results of operations.

-The Company has operations throughout the United States and the United Kingdom, which subjects it to multiple federal, state, and local laws and regulations.
-Moreover, the Company operates at times as a government contractor or subcontractor which subjects it to additional laws, regulations, and contract provisions.
-Changes in law, regulations, government contract provisions, or other legal requirements, or the Company's material failure to comply with any of them, can increase the Company's costs and have other negative impacts on the Company's business.
+We have operations throughout the United States and the United Kingdom, which subjects us to multiple federal, state, and local laws and regulations.
+Moreover, we operate at times as a government contractor or subcontractor which subjects us to additional laws, regulations, and contract provisions.
+Changes in law, regulations, government contract provisions, or other legal requirements, or our material failure to comply with any of them, can increase our costs and have other negative impacts on our business.